 Bruxism is the medical term for unconscious teeth clenching and grinding, either while awake or asleep, which can lead to physical painful and severe dental problems.
-Chronic teeth grinding can cause headache, earaches, facial pain, and even migraines.
+Chronic teeth grinding can cause headaches, earaches, facial pain, and even migraines.
 Dental problems from bruxism include loss of tooth enamel, increased tooth sensitivity, and flattening and/or chipping of the teeth.
 Bruxism sufferers who grind and clench their teeth while sleeping frequently wake up with a sore jaw.
 Hypertrophy of the masseter muscle, which may lead to the appearance of a severe square jaw, is another side effect of bruxism.
 Treatments with Botulinum Toxin Type A., commonly known as botulinum toxin, can provide tremendous relief from jaw soreness, headaches, and other unpleasant problems associated with Bruxism.
-Botulinum toxin treatments for Bruxism can also soften the appearance of the jaw line.
+Botulinum toxin treatments for Bruxism can also soften the appearance of the jawline.

 Botulinum Toxin vs. Conventional Bruxism Treatments

 Recently, botulinum toxin has proven to be an ideal treatment option for targeting and treating excessive muscle activity and spasticity.
 Many other treatments, such as anti-inflammatory medications and dental devices, do not address the source of the problem.
 Although dental devices can successfully protect teeth from damage at night for bruxism sufferers, they are ineffective in stopping the painful side effects of teeth grinding.